 - Table Mountain, which forms part of the Table Mountain National Park, is one of the official New Seven Wonders of Nature, following a lengthy international public voting process.
 A modern cableway takes visitors to the top of the mountain, providing spectacular views. - The Victoria and Alfred (V&A) Waterfront, the Company's Gardens, the District Six Museum, the houses of Parliament and the South African National Gallery. - The Nelson Mandela Gateway to Robben Island is in the Clock Tower Precinct at the V&A Waterfront.
-It houses interactive multimedia exhibitions, an auditorium, boardrooms, the Robben Island Museum and a restaurant.

-The South African Rugby Museum in Newlands reflects the history of the sport as far back as 1891.

-- Jazz is popular in Cape Town, ranging from traditional blues to African jazz.
-The top jazz event in the Western Cape is the annual Cape Town International Jazz Festival, affectionately referred to as "Africa's Grandest Gathering". - There are six very diverse regions, each offering a unique experience:
+It houses interactive multimedia exhibitions, an auditorium, boardrooms, the Robben Island Museum and a restaurant. - The South African Rugby Museum in Newlands reflects the history of the sport as far back as 1891. - All South African wine routes fall under the auspices of the Wine of Origin Scheme.
+Production is divided into official regions, districts and wards.
+There are five principle demarcations - Coastal, Breede River Valley, Little Karoo, Olifants River and Boberg, covering 21 districts and 61 wards. - Jazz is popular in Cape Town, ranging from traditional blues to African jazz.
+The top jazz event in the Western Cape is the annual Cape Town International Jazz Festival, affectionately referred to as "Africa's Grandest Gathering".